matze/wastebin/README.md

 ```

 To retrieve the raw content, make a GET request on the `/:id` route and an
 accept header value that does not include `text/html`.
-You also have _one_
+If you use a client that
-minute to make a DELETE request on the `/:id` route to delete the entry.
-After
+is able to handle cookies you can delete the paste once again using the cookie
-that, an entry will only be deleted after the optionally set expiration time.
+in the `Set-Cookie` header set during redirect after creation.

 ### Paste from clipboard